cnvx/cobalt/README.md

 # Cobalt Neural Network

-Wide residual neural network for image-based object classification, used in [this Android app](https://github.com/cnvx/argon).
+Convolutional residual neural network for image-based object classification, used in [this Android app](https://github.com/cnvx/argon).

 ## About